microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

     ![buildinprog1](images/buildinprog1.png)

 1. The build will generate and push the docker image to ACR.
-After the build completes, you will see the build summary.
+After the build is completes, you will see the build summary.
 To view the generated images in the Azure Portal, click on the **Azure Container Registry** and navigate to the **Repositories**.

     ![imagesinrepo](images/imagesinrepo.png)